AlgoritmoAlgoritmo/AlgoritmoAlgoritmo.github.io/README.md

 - Using Unity Profiler and optimize game performance
 - Version control with Git, GitLab and GitHub
 - Backend programming with Java and SQL
-- Making 3D props and making 3D animations using Blender
+- Making 3D props and 3D animations using Blender

 ## Relevant experience